 While there is something to the idea that Matt Weiner is messing with us — these rumors have been flying around since before this season was even filmed — the biggest reason Megan will not be murdered is that this is not that kind of show.

 Mad Men has always delighted in the quiet drama of our existence.
 Yes, crazy things happen (the lawn mower incident, the bayonet stabbing, the severed nipple), but they happen in doses that are measured enough to be believed.
-The show itself is about times that are a'changin' and a man who refuses to change.
+The show itself is about times that are changing and a man who refuses to.
 How far does he have to be pushed, how much does he have to lose, and what happens if he simply can't?
 That's what Mad Men has been about since day one, so for it to suddenly place itself in the middle of one of the century's most infamous crimes would completely derail the show from its very calculated path.

 Besides, it's summer.
 It's 1969.
 Isn't there a moon landing and a very well-attended concert to mention?